shaswatpatel123/telugu_humour_dataset/README.md

 | Non-Humorous  | 1918 | 18098  |
 | Other | 273 | 4213 |

+The dataset contains Tweet id which can be scraped using the Twitter API.
+Furthermore, the labels are as follows:
+1. 0 indicating non-humourous text
+2. 1 indicating humourous text
+3. n/N indicating facts or tweet with images/video.

 # Results

 | Model  | Accuracy | F1-score |